FaithChinonso/NEW-APP/README.md

 # TICKED
-A Schedule application built with React Native
+A mobile application built with React Native and React Navigation